quantifiedketonian/quantifiedketonian.github.io/_drafts/2019-07-15-sad-vs-keto.md

 A couple things to keep in mind about my experiment:
 1. I didn't take the time to track every morsel of food that I ate during this time.
 This was mostly due to the fact that I ate a lot more snacks than I was used to so it was difficult for me to remember to put everything in Cronometer.
 2. I tried to eat the Standard American Diet as much as possible, but I still had a fairly difficult time eating certain things (white bread, white sugar, sugary soda) and a much easier time eating big salads full of spinach.
 So my SAD food may still be more healthy than the average person's diet.
+3. I actually found it more difficult to eat at home or bring lunch to work while eating SAD because I wasn't used to this type of cooking.
+We ate out a lot (Cafe Rio, Chick-Fil-a, Mexican restaurants, and the list goes on)

 # SAD Me vs. Keto Me